 - Planted native bulbs supplied by Parks Dept, RBG

 - Liased with RBG to get fencing renewed, including a gate, to provide access from the Clothworkers Estate

 - Fundraised and obtained grants for a drinking water fountain installed near car park entrance

-We now have nearly 400 members.
+We now have over 400 members.
 The geographical spread of our membership indicates local interest and support as well as the bond felt by past residents, especially those who loved the park as children.
 The majority give postal addresses in SE18, coming from Shooters Hill and Plumstead.

 Not all members live in the local area, however, or even in London.
 Our membership’s geographical range has an impressive span from Australia to New York City.
 (See June Clark’s article “More than a Park” in newsletter no 3.)
 Modern technology has helped make this possible: over 350 members have given their email addresses, saving us much expense and time.
 If you have an email address and haven’t told us OR haven’t received members’ email since March, please let us know on email@example.com).

 We want our membership to grow, and we invite you to join us.
 Subscriptions are now free and open to everyone who appreciates and wants to preserve the wonderful treasure and beauty and peace that is Shrewsbury Park.

 You can download a copy of the Friends’ constitution here (Word document, 35kb).